Skip to content

 You can test your installation by running the tests for the first assignment.

-make assignment_1
+make assignment-1

 But this is exactly what we want to see, since we haven't implemented anything yet! 🤓

 Some of the assignments are accompanied by Jupyter notebooks.
-You can start the Jupyter server with the following command.

 make jupyter